 We already prescribe physical activity and talk therapy.
 Why don't we talk as openly about companionship?
 Companionship is security.
 Context.
 Social training.
 Faith in the future.
 So maybe 'dating on prescription' isn't literal.
 But perhaps it's a signal that companionship isn't a luxury.

 MinglMe was created to make it easier to meet singles in real life.
+This is how it works: you see other singles digitally.
+You book the same activity and meet IRL.